rtm516/GeyserMC-wiki/Floodgate.md

 ## Prerequisites

-- You must own/manage the server in order to add Floodgate. *Floodgate does not allow you to bypass logging into Java servers that require a Mojang Java account*.
+- You must own/manage the server in order to add Floodgate. *If you do not own the server, Floodgate does not allow you to bypass logging into Java servers that require a Mojang Java account*.
 - The CraftBukkit/Bukkit server software is not supported.
 Use `floodgate-bukkit` for installing on a Spigot/Paper server.

 ## Setting Up